Watch: Sunday Mass with Father Jim (1-25-26)

 The Assisi Project

-On the First Saturday of every month, the Assisi Project gathers for a two-hour mini-retreat that includes Holy Mass, a reflection by Father Jim or Brother Patrick, and a period of prayer and faith sharing.
-All are invited to join us on Saturday, January 3rd beginning at 8:00am in Our Lady of Good Voyage Church as we begin our reading and discussion of an amazing book called Franciscan Virtues Through the Year: Fifty-Two Steps to Conversion.
+All friends, neighbors, and fellow parishioners of the Catholic Community of Gloucester & Rockport are invited to join us on Saturday, February 7th at 8:00am in Our Lady of Good Voyage Church for a two hour mini-retreat that includes Holy Mass, a reflection by Father Jim and Brother Patrick, and a period of prayer and faith sharing.
+We will continue our reading and discussion of an amazing book called Franciscan Virtues: Fifty-Two Steps to Conversion.

-This beautiful but sometimes challenging little book includes fifty-two weekly short reflections on the virtues practiced by Saint Francis of Assisi and the saints and sinners who have tried to follow him during the past eight centuries.
-In January, for example, we will read and reflect on Attentiveness, Confession, Courage, and Detachment.
-At our monthly gatherings, we will focus on one of more of these compelling Franciscan virtues.
+This beautiful but spiritually challenging little book contains a brief weekly meditation on the virtues practiced by Saint Francis of Assisi and the saints and sinners who have tried to follow in his footsteps during the past eight centuries.
+In recent weeks, we have been reading about the virtues of detachment, discernment, eagerness, and empathy.
+But our focus will be primarily on empathy.

-For more information about the Assisi Project and its good work in our parishes and beyond, please contact Brother Patrick at brpatrick@assisiproject.com.
+For more information about the Assisi Project and its good work in our parishes, please contact Brother Patrick at brpatrick@assisiproject.com.
 Please join us!
 Bring a friend!
-All are invited!
 All are welcome!
+May God bless you!
+May the Lord give you peace!
 Saint Francis of Assisi, pray for us!
 Saint Clare of Assisi, pray for us!
 Our Lady of the Angels, pray for us!
 Pope Francis, pray for us!
-May God bless you!
-May the Lord give you peace at Christmas and always!

 Learn More: The Assisi Project